 Put Aside the Day for Using Your Pass

 Only activate the Pass when you know you will use it most.
 Don’t plan to use your pass in the afternoon or morning only.
 The day is charged as soon as you activate the pass, regardless of whether you only went to one attraction or six.
+April in Ireland is a good time, for example, because you can pick a rainy day to use all the indoor attractions on the pass.

 Group Close-by Attractions